trevorld/r-optparse/cran-comments.rst

 **revdepcheck results**

+## revdepcheck results

-We checked 13 reverse dependencies (3 from CRAN + 10 from Bioconductor), comparing R CMD check results across CRAN and dev versions of this package.
+We checked 13 reverse dependencies (9 from CRAN + 4 from Bioconductor), comparing R CMD check results across CRAN and dev versions of this package.

  * We saw 0 new problems
  * We failed to check 0 packages